LibreOffice/barcode/README.md

 ## Install

-Download the Extension from the [LibreOffice Extension Repository](https://extensions.libreoffice.org/en/extensions/show/1046)
+Download the Extension from the [Release section](https://github.com/LibreOffice/barcode/releases).
+You need the .oxt file.

 Then install it in LibreOffice via *Tools→Extension Manager*.